 - Applicants will be accepted on a first-come first-serve basis until all funds have been reserved.

 - Projects must be completed within 120 days (four months) of the date on the Notice to Proceed.
-If the project is not completed within 120 days, the application may be canceled and funds made available to future applicants.
-Applicants are encouraged to contact SCWA if the project cannot be completed in this time frame to discuss alternative options.
+Applicants must contact SCWA if the project cannot be completed in this time frame to discuss alternative options.

 - Receipts are not required to be submitted but should be retained for tax purposes.
 SCWA reserves the right to audit receipts for any materials used in the conversion.
 SCWA requests a W-9 IRS form from every applicant that completes the project with a rebate over $600.00.